Tomatotech90/github-contribution-log/README.md

 **Implement:** [Link to branch/commits as work progresses]

-**Review:** Verify the change follows pwndbg contribution guidelines, does not break existing `vmmap` tests, and handles edge cases including uninitialized TLS, remote targets, and non-x86 architectures.
+**Review:** Verify the change follows pwndbg contribution guidelines, does not break existing `vmmap` tests, and handles edge cases, including uninitialized TLS, remote targets, and non-x86 architectures.

 **Evaluate:** Run `vmmap` after interrupting a live process and confirm the TLS region displays as `[tls]`.